 The New 911: Extending Care to the Weymouth Community, One Ambulance at a Time

-As part of our ongoing transformation, in less than a week our Health System will begin providing emergency medical services to the Town of Weymouth.
-To say that we are excited about what this means for the health of our patients and families is an understatement.
+As part of our ongoing transformation, in less than a week our health system will begin providing emergency medical services to the Town of Weymouth.

 This partnership, which officially begins on July 1, enables us to continue to deliver integrated care in meaningful ways that meet the growing needs of the communities we serve.
 By extending our services out into our hometown, and with forthcoming new state regulations, we’ll have the flexibility to provide emergency services in the environment that is most appropriate to the patient’s needs – whether it be in an emergency room, urgent care center, or even care in the home.
 This approach will help lower the cost of emergency medicine, increase accessibility to care, and reduce the strain on our emergency department, which too often is bursting at the seams.